matter-labs/zksync-lite-docs/docs/faq.md

 ## How do I swap tokens on zkSync?

-Currently, there is no UI available to make swaps, but the [infrastructure](/dev/swaps.md#swaps-and-limit-orders) is accessible for teams to build on top of zkSync.
+While it is possible to make swaps, currently there is no UI available to make swaps, but the [infrastructure](/dev/swaps.md#swaps-and-limit-orders) is accessible for teams to build on top of zkSync.
 Paraswap, 1inch, and others will be providing a zkSync liquidity provider solution for projects that do not have liquidity providers.
+More information can be found [here](https://zksync.io/dev/swaps.html).

 ## Why are fees so high?

-Fees vary based on Layer 1 gas prices because Layer 2 scaling solutions rely on posting data to Layer 1—this is how to inherit the security of Ethereum.
+Fees vary based on Layer 1 gas price because Layer 2 scaling solutions rely on posting data on Layer 1—this allows us to inherit the security of Ethereum.

 ## How long are withdrawal times?

 Withdrawal times can take from 30 minutes to 7 hours.
 Rollups amortize fees by submitting transactions in batches.
 When network activity increases, blocks fill up faster, and withdrawal times decrease.

 ## I withdrew my funds but don't see them in my L1 account.